Since the Hip Program’s inception in 2009, many hip surgical procedures have shifted from inpatient to outpatient surgeries.

 - Our team works with orthopaedic surgeons to combine the latest technology and surgical methods and offers comprehensive, coordinated care.

 - Some children may need physical therapy to fully recover.
-We designed specific therapy protocols for patients with pediatric hip diagnoses.
+We design specific therapy recommendations for patients with pediatric hip diagnoses.

 - Orthopaedic surgeons participating in the Hip Program at Children’s are actively involved in research studies.